MichaelCurrin/auto-commit-msg/README.md

 [![Package - Typescript](https://img.shields.io/github/package-json/dependency-version/MichaelCurrin/auto-commit-msg/dev/typescript?logo=typescript&logoColor=white)](https://www.npmjs.com/package/typescript)

+## Release disclaimer

+- This application is still in **pre-release** stage.
+- But... it is still functional and I use it daily, so please use it too if you want.
+- There are just some finishing touches still, like making a new logo, releasing the package on the marketplace and cleaning up the docs.
+It can become version `1.0.0` around then.
+- There are also a bunch of issues I want to work through to extend functionality to make the extension smarter.

-## Examples
+## Intro

-In a git repo open in VS Code, press the extension's button.
-It will write message for you in the existing Git message input box.
+### Samples of generated commit messages

-If created a new file `foo.js`:
+If you created a new file - `foo.js`:

 ```
 feat: Create foo.js`